 Ted and I were part of the Barbenheimer crowd: we saw the movies “Oppenheimer” and “Barbie.”
 Technically, I think a true Barbenheimer watches the movies as a double feature on the same day; Ted and I watched them on two consecutive days.
 There is controversy over which film to watch first/second.
 We went to “Oppenheimer” first and saved “Barbie” for dessert to end the double feature on a lighthearted note.

 Both films have received widespread acclaim and we enjoyed both of them.
 Neither film was what I expected to see.
-I expected “Oppenheimer” to be a World War II movie ending with the atomic bomb dropping on Hiroshima and Nagasaki, and I thought “Barbie” would be pure fluff.
+I expected “Oppenheimer” to be a World War II movie ending with the atomic bombs dropping on Hiroshima and Nagasaki, and I thought “Barbie” would be pure fluff.
 I was wrong about both movies.

 “Oppenheimer” was indeed set during World War II, but its underlying message (to me, at least) was the two moral dilemmas scientists and decision-makers face: (1) When science makes new discoveries, how far should it go if the results can be used for either good (cancer cures, exploration of the solar system, energy production) or evil (total destruction of our planet); and (2) Is the greater good (ending World War II and saving thousands of lives) worth great sacrifice (dropping the atomic bomb and taking thousands of lives)?
 I found this a very thought-provoking movie and the three hours in the theater went by quickly.